-After meeting with the Director of Study Abroad, and addressing the key considerations outlined above, the proposer should complete the following steps:
+After meeting with the Assistant Director of Study Abroad, and addressing the key considerations outlined above, the proposer should complete the following steps:

 The initiating department understands that they have a responsibility for the success of this program and will need to work closely with SAO to ensure its viability.
 This may include the signing of an inter-departmental agreement between SAO and the initiating department outlining each party's responsibility.

 New agreements are initiated for a three year period, and can be renewed if the program is a success.